KCKC will follow current Minnesota COVID 19 guidelines. Wear a mask if our govenor has said we should do so in public.

 SCENT WORK

-This class meets weekly on Sundays with the Novice level meeting at 5:30 pm and Advanced & Up at 6:30 pm.
+Beginning January 15th, 2026 thru March 5, 2026 this class meets weekly on Thursdays with the Novice level meeting at 5:00 pm and Advanced & Up at 6:00 pm.

 Please contact the training director at